Australian Unity Health Recognised Ancillary Provider Terms & Conditions

 Recognised: In respect of a person, organisation, hospital, facility, treatment or procedure, means a person, organisation, hospital, facility, treatment or procedure which has been recognised or approved by the Company for the purpose only of payment of benefits.

-For an ancillary provider to be recognised for the payment of benefits for services to Australian Unity members, the provider Terms and Conditions contained in this document must be adhered to.
+For an ancillary provider to be recognised for the payment of benefits for services to Australian Unity members, the provider must meet the Recognised Provider Requirements in clause 1 of these Terms and Conditions.

 1. Recognition Requirements